Menu

 ROM

 Vlad Neaga was born in Hunedoara, Romania on 30th July 1999 and is one of the most successful Romanian racers.
-He celebrated his first championship at age 15 and won a staggering number of championships in the years after, mostly in Supermoto.
+He celebrated his first championship at age 15 and won a staggering number of championships in the years after, mostly in Superbike and Supermoto.

 Vlad has also participated in international stages of the Balkan Supermoto and Speed Motorcycle Championships, being nominated in 2014, 2015, 2019 and 2020 Motorcycle Athlete of the Year in Romania.
 2020 was his most successful season, as he won all three championships he competed in: MotoRC, Supermoto and Superbike.